Vinayreddy0611/MvcMovie/MvcMovie/README.txt

 I created the index of the file and changed it for adding the search single movie. then i created the new class and the given code.
+When i searched the word of the given desired movie it worked. changed the form code in the index of views model to filter the movie in the output.

 STEP8:
 Add a new field

 Added a new field to the model class and to get the rating field i created binded the given code in the create.cshtml and also in the class.
+I edited the code and added the rating field in the edit.cshtml in the form groups Updated the rating for the film in the seeddata class and add the commands in the packet manager console.

 Step9:
 Add validation

 added the validation to the class file to get the create option in the field and changed the code in the movie.cs class file and i got the rating field.
+Updated the movie class file to get the create new in the movie app output which makes me to add the desired movie and edit too in the output itself.
+Validated the error in the title when i entered any number